adfinis/backupctl/backupctl.8.rst

 Resize an existing customer zfs volume or dirvish vault inside a customer.
 Shrinking is supported too, but if there is more data in the vault than the size you're trying to shrink to an error will occur.
+To unset a quota, set the parameter size to "none".

 remove -n customer [-v server/vault]
 -------------------------------------